 National Vechile and Fuel Emssions Laboratory, United State Environmental Protection Agency – Ann Arbor, MI

 1/2016 - Present

-- Performed Monte Carlo Analysis to determine random error uncertainty for SAE E-31 Line Loss Aerospace Information Report
+- Performed Monte Carlo Analysis with python to determine random error uncertainty for non-volatile particulate matter measurements

-- Used R for Data reduction, analysis and visualization for VARIAnT data sets
+- Used R for data reduction, analysis and visualization of aircraft non-volatile particulate matter data sets

-- Measured engine exhausts to classify particulate matter by mass, particle size, number and density
+- Measured engine exhaust with various instruments to classify particulate matter by mass, particle size, number and density

 Applications Systems Analyst/Programmer